jatufin/birdnest/README.md

 * Store bird nests in a list inside the Drones object.
 This way multiple nests with different size No Fly Zones could be surveyed.
 * Current tests are not comprehensive and should be expanded
-* Flask Blueprint should be used to better manage source tree
+* Flask Blueprint should be used to more elegantly manage source tree (avoid imports from `src` module)
+* Pilot cache should have Time To Live values.
+Now entries reside in the cache until shutdown.